dsantos-1/tinder-image-downloader/README.md

 2. Install Python 3.7.2.
 3. Install dependencies with `pip install -r requirements.txt`.
 4. Find your Tinder X-Auth-Token using the instructions in Sanskar Jethi's [Medium post](https://medium.com/@sansyrox/hacking-tinders-premium-model-43f9f699d44).
-5. Run the script with `python tinder_img_downloader.py "X-Auth-Token"`, where `X-Auth-Token` is the X-Auth-Token you just found.
+5. Run the script with `python tinder-img-downloader.py "X-Auth-Token"`, where `X-Auth-Token` is the X-Auth-Token you just found.
     * The scripts creates a directory called **Unblurred Tinder Photos**, which contains a directory for each user that liked your profile.
 Each directory contains the pictures of that user.

 # Credits (in alphabetical order)

-* @jidicula, whose [script](https://github.com/jidicula/tinderizer) I have studied and took inspiration from to write mine.
+* **@jidicula**, whose [script](https://github.com/jidicula/tinderizer) I have studied and took inspiration from to write mine.
 I also took inspiration from the README.md file of his repository to write mine.
 * **Marcelo Duchêne**, for sharing Sanskar's post with me.
-* @stealthanthrax, for writing and sharing this post.
+* **@stealthanthrax**, for writing and sharing this post.